Dodge, R., Daly, A.P., Huyton, J., and Sanders, L.D. (2012) 'Defining Wellbeing' in

 In 2010 Jan received a research grant from the Higher Education Academy Subject Centre for Education (ESCalate).
 This award facilitated research into the emotional and physical well-being of trainee teachers, with particular interest in the impact of Fitness to Teach guidance.
-The research was carried out with fellow team members Dr Lalage Sanders (Graduate Studies Co-ordinator, Cardiff School of Health Sciences) and Emily Hillier (Research Assistant, Cardiff School of Education).
+The research was carried out with fellow team members Dr Lalage Sanders (Graduate Studies Co-ordinator, Cardiff School of Sport & Health Sciences) and Emily Hillier (Research Assistant, Cardiff School of Education and Social Policy).

 Jan teaches across a number of undergraduate and postgraduate professional education programmes and has a particular interest in workplace learning on professionally accredited higher education programmes.
 She also specialises in teaching qualitative research methods, with a particular focus on innovative methods for reflective, emancipatory research.

 Jan has held a number of external examiner positions.

 She is currently external examiner at Aberdeen University where she examines the BA and MA Professional Development programmes, the BA Community Development and Learning, and associated programmes.Jan was also